asaraog/jump-start-mnist-iforest/README.md

 ### Under the data directory

 Compressed image and label files for MNIST.
 See **README.md** under this directory for addition information about the original MNIST data.

+### Under the go directory

+**saraogeeweek7.go:** loads MNIST training data and trains isolation forest on the whole dataset and calculates anomaly scores for each sample.

+**saraogeeweek7_test.go:** does unit tests for

+**saraogeeweek7digit.go** loads MNIST training data and trains isolation forest for each digit and calculates anomaly scores for each sample.

+**saraogeeweek7digit_test.go** does unit tests for

+**Week7** executable for saraogeeweek7.go on whole dataset cross-compiled Go code for Mac/Windows.

+**Week7digit** executable for saraogeeweek7digit.go for each digit cross-compiled Go code for Mac/Windows.

 ### Under the python directory